Date: 3 January 2015. Bandwidth Blues

 Speak with locals -- they

-will know what companies work and what don't do so well.
+will know what companies work and what do not do so well in

 Online forums can offer